 - Do you have a fresh take, or are you largely repurposing what’s already been said?

 PERQ: Let Podcasts Fuel Other Marketing Content

 Know any other profession that records live interviews?
 Of course, the age-old reporter.
-A former reporter, PERQ’s Director of Content was used to interviewing experts and spinning them into other pieces of content for the brand.
-To Muhammad Yasin, Executive Vice President of Marketing at PERQ, this tactic makes perfect sense.
+As a former reporter, PERQ’s Executive Vice President of Marketing, Muhammad Yasin was used to interviewing experts and spinning the interviews into other pieces of content for the brand.

 Muhammed’s team uses podcasts to fuel a plethora of content — and you can, too.
 This might include: